 And trust me, your little one isn’t uncomfortable without a pillow…they have never slept with one, so they don’t know anything differently!

 So once your toddler is at least two years old, and ideally around the time you transition them to a big bed, you can introduce a pillow and/or blanket to their naps and bedtime.
 However, you can certainly wait longer!
-We waited until our daughter was three years old, simply because she was sleeping well and didn’t know anything differently, and I knew she wouldn’t actually sleep on one all night, so it felt unnecessary.
+As I mentioned, we waited until our girls were closer to three years old.
+They were sleeping well and didn’t know anything differently, and I didn’t know if they’d actually stay on the pillow or under the blanket all night, so it felt unnecessary.

 Signs your toddler is ready for a pillow or blanket